A fabulous adventure through the history of France, featuring the Loire Valley exquisite cuisine & fine wines.

 Day 1 (Monday): Transfer from Paris to Chinon through Orléans.

-Morning pick up at your hotel or at the airport (to be confirmed).
+Morning pick up at your hotel or at Paris CDG airport (to be confirmed).
 Transfer to Orléans.

-Afternoon guided walking tour to Orléans medieval quarter.
+Guided walking tour to Orléans medieval quarter before or after lunch.

 Day 2 (Tuesday): Visit to Langeais – Afternoon cooking class.